 The Lown School, one of the most comprehensive centers for Judaic studies outside Israel, reflects Brandeis' special commitment to scholarship that illuminates issues of concern to the Jewish community, to scholars in religion and to students of the ancient and modern Near East.
 It is home to the Department of Near Eastern and Judaic Studies, Hornstein: The Jewish Professional Leadership Program at Brandeis, the Maurice and Marilyn Cohen Center for Modern Jewish Studies, the Schusterman Center for Israel Studies and the Tauber Institute for the Study of European Jewry.
 It has spurred the creation of numerous centers and institutes that explore the modern Jewish experience.

 The Brandeis International Business School (IBS) was established in 1994.
+Current enrollment is more than 300.
 IBS provides a transformational educational experience to exceptional and culturally diverse students, enabling them to become principled leaders of global companies and public institutions throughout the world.
 The school's programs focus on international business, economics and finance.
 The school's research addresses various dimensions of interdependence, including currency markets; asset prices; patents and technology flows; international strategic alliances; trade policy; central banking; international branding and marketing; and multicultural communication.
 Through its vibrant centers and institutes, the school addresses issues pertaining to global business leadership, global finance, global entrepreneurship and the Asia-Pacific economy.

 In addition to the schools of the university, Brandeis has more than 30 research institutes and centers that help define the unique identity of the university and make essential contributions to its academic life.